reefland/ansible-k3s-argocd-renovate/README.md

 * [condainerd](https://containerd.io/) to provide [ZFS snapshotter](https://github.com/containerd/zfs) support.
 * **Centralized cluster system logging** via [rsyslog](https://www.rsyslog.com/) with real-time viewing with [lnav](https://lnav.org/) utility.
 * [Helm Client](https://helm.sh/docs/intro/using_helm/) for installing applications in Kubernetes.
-* [ArgoCD](https://argoproj.github.io/cd/) will deploy all applications added to Git repository and every few minutes confirm that applications are deployed as configured.
+* [ArgoCD](https://argoproj.github.io/cd/) will deploy all applications used here.
+They are added to Git repository for ArgoCD and every few minutes it confirms that applications are deployed as configured.
   * Non-compliant changes are automatically detected and optionally rolled back automatically.
 * [Renovate](https://docs.renovatebot.com/) runs as nightly (or on demand) job scanning the Git repository to detect if application upgrades are available.
   * If an upgrade is detected, Renovate will generate a Pull Request (PR) in the Git repository where you can review and approve the upgrade.